joshbuker/joshbuker.github.io/_posts/2025-09-14-how-to-use-a-gpg-smartcard-for-git-and-ssh.md

 - `O` - Okay, continue
 - Paste gpg passphrase when prompted

-This will output the results, and give you a long string after pub that is the ID of your gpg key.
-Copy that key for use in the following command.
-If you cleared the terminal before seeing it, you can also find the key id at any time by running `gpg -k`.
+This will output the results, and give you a long string after "pub" that is the ID of your gpg key.
+Copy that gpg id for use in the following command.
+If you cleared the terminal before seeing it, you can also find the gpg key id at any time by running `gpg -k`.

 Now edit the key you just generated, and add information for ssh and git commits:
 ```sh